pluginkollektiv/antispam-bee/README.md

 ### 2.6.9 ###

-This is a maintenance release ensuring compatibility with the latest version of WordPress.
+This is mainly a maintenance release ensuring compatibility with the latest version of WordPress.
 Expect bigger changes in 2.7 soon!

 ## Screenshots ##
 1. Antispam Bee settings